hvesalai/emacs-scala-mode/README.md

 Highlighting code is still a work in progress.
 Feedback on how it should work is welcomed as issues to this github project.

+It may come as a suprice to some that scaladoc comments (comments that start with exactly `/** `) are highlighted in the same color as strings.
+This is because scaladoc comments get the font-lock-doc-face, which is usually an alias for font-lock-string-face (a heritage from lisp, the native language of emacs, where document comments are strings).
+If this really bothers you, you may customize the face (use **M-x** *customize-face*).

 Free emacs tip: if you are using emacs from a text terminal with dark background and you are having trouble with colors, try setting the customization variable *frame-background-mode* to *dark* (use **M-x**